-The gel-clot LAL assay is very sensitive and accurate, however it is a time-consuming process as each assay takes 30-40 minutes of an analyst’s time.
+The gel-clot LAL test is very sensitive and accurate, however it is a time-consuming process as each assay takes 30-40 minutes of an analyst's time.
 And as there is no automation for this method, there is potential for bias or human error when the technician reads and interprets the test results.

 What are the methods for bacterial endotoxin testing (BET)?

 The main methods used for bacterial endotoxin testing use Limulus Amoebocyte Lysate (LAL) and are gel-clot, kinetic chromogenic, and kinetic turbidimetric.
 The gel-clot method is a qualitative BET and is used to detect the presence or absence of endotoxin in the prepared sample.
 When endotoxin encounters the LAL reagent, it triggers a series of enzymatic reactions.
 The enzymes change the amoebocyte coagulogen present in LAL reagent to form a detectable gel-clot.